- Brand name

 - anxiety disorders

-If you have not told your doctor about any of the above, tell him/her before you start taking GABITRIL.
+If you have not told your doctor about any of the above, tell them before you start taking GABITRIL.

 Taking other medicines